 This post may contain affiliate links.
 Please read our disclosure policy.

-This Slow Cooker Mississippi Pork Roast is the perfect alternative to your everyday dinner, and all you need are a few ingredients and your slow cooker!
+This Mississippi Pork Roast is the perfect alternative to your everyday dinner, and all you need are a few ingredients and your slow cooker!
 Slow-cooked with dry, spicy ranch dressing, this recipe has a subtle heat from the pepperoncini peppers.

 Recipe Ingredients